laboon/ebook/text/30_defects.md

 # Defects

 We've spent quite a bit of time up to this point learning how to find defects.
 This makes sense, since one of the key goals of testing is to do exactly that.
-However, what we have not yet done is defining defects and discussing what to do about them once they are found.
+However, what we have not yet done is define defect and discuss what to do about them once they are found.

 ## What is a Defect?